-a) Quality - The P&OS assets will be maintained to an acceptable physical condition.
-The acceptable condition for most P&OS assets is condition 3 (Fair condition) on Council's 0-5 rating scale, and the current average is 2.4 by replacement value.
-Refer to table for the description of the condition grading.
+- a) Quality The RI assets will be maintained to an acceptable physical condition.
+The acceptable condition for most RI assets is 3 on Council's 0-5 rating scale.
+Refer to Section 5 for details on condition rating and current conditions of road infrastructure assets.
 As asset management practices become more advanced, the acceptable condition has been refined based on asset function and hierarchy.
 Those assets categorised as 'premium' will be maintained to a higher standard due to their organisational or community importance and/or income producing capabilities.
-Further information regarding the hierarchy and functional classification of the assets can be found in the main body of this AMP.

-b) Function - Council's P&OS assets are essential in providing services that allow Council to undertake its core duties and provide the community access to travel.
+Further information regarding the hierarchy and functional classification of the assets can be found in the main body of this AMP. - b) Function Council's RI assets are essential in providing services that allow Council to undertake its core duties and provide the community access to travel.